yapadesouci/musicli/README.md

     help [command...]
 Provides help for a given command. exit                Exits application.
-    init                Initialize your Echonest ApiKey.
     search <artist...>  Search an artist.
-    similar             Search similar artists based on the current playlist. all                 List all playlist created.
+    all                 List all playlist created.
     create <name>       Create a playlist.
     load <name>         Load playlist <name>